 Partner income test

-The JobSeeker Payment is subject to a partner income test.
-The government has announced that it is temporarily relaxing the partner income test over the next six months to ensure an eligible person can receive the payment, and associated Coronavirus Supplement, providing their partner earns less than $3,068 per fortnight — around $79,762 per annum (a temporary increase from the current cut-off of approximately $48,000 per annum).
+The partner income test has been relaxed until 25 September 2020 to ensure an eligible person can receive the payment, and associated Coronavirus Supplement, providing their partner earns less than $3,086 per fortnight — around $79,762 per year (a temporary increase from the current cut-off of approximately $48,000 per year).

 Temporary access to super

-The government will allow some people affected by the coronavirus to access up to $10,000 of their super between now and 1 July 2020, and a further $10,000 in the first three months of the 2020-21 financial year, tax free.
+The government will allow some people affected by the coronavirus to access up to $10,000 of their super in the 2019–20 financial year (applications now closed), and a further $10,000 in the 2020–21 financial year (applications open until 31 December 2020), tax free.
 Energy Super fully supports this government initiative for those who are facing financial difficulties during this challenging time.

-Applications can be made online through myGov.
-Individuals will self-certify that they satisfy the eligibility criteria.
+You can apply online through myGov up until 31 December 2020.
+You must self-certify that you satisfy the eligibility criteria.

-- eligible to receive one of the following payments:
+- be eligible to receive one of the following payments:

 - Youth Allowance for job seekers